19balazs86/PlayingWithSourceGenerator/README.md

-# Playing with Source Generator
+# Playing with Roslyn Source Generator

 - This repository contains 3 projects as a playground for Source Generator
 - Class library, the Source Generator itself